System Design Space

 Stateless as a foundation

-12-factor principle: Applications do not store state in the process.
-Scaling becomes easier, but you need to be conscious about where you store your data.
+Twelve-Factor principle: applications do not store state in the process.
+Scaling becomes easier, but the storage location must be chosen explicitly.

 Related topic: The Twelve-Factor App.